-The Rail Activation Manager has completed a Draft Pre-Revenue Operations (PRO) Plan.
+The Rail Activation Manager has finalized a Pre-Revenue Operations (PRO) Plan.
 This plan describes the Caltrain PCEP Project Pre-Revenue Operations and Maintenance (O&M) requirements.
 The Plan also establishes the framework for Caltrain's its safe operation and maintenance as the PCEP program advances from active construction to final revenue service; and how Caltrain expects to successfully integrate all the components into a fully compliant electrified, passenger rail system.
-The Rail Activation Manager has completed a draft Revenue Operations and Maintenance Plan to cover normal operations following the soft launch on August 11, 2024.
+The Rail Activation Manager has also finalized the Revenue Operations and Maintenance Plan to cover normal operations beginning with the soft launch on August 11, 2024.